david-pershouse/svelte-native/Readme.md

 ## Credits

 The DOM implementation is based on the one from Nativescript-Vue.
 Thanks!

-The API Docs were ported from the Nativescript-Vue Too The Site Design is from SvelteJS
+The API documentation was originally ported from the Nativescript-Vue site.

+The site design is from SvelteJS